 - Terry-cushioned sole

 - Size issues

-Sugar Free Sox Women’s Diabetic Socks have quality construction and are made of 80% cotton, 17% nylon, and 3% spandex.
+Sugar-Free Sox Women’s Diabetic Socks have quality construction and are made of 80% cotton, 17% nylon, and 3% spandex.
 Their antimicrobial fabric helps reduce bacteria growth.
 The flat knit inner cuff of these socks maximizes leg comfort.
 The stretchy fabric decreases pressure and enhances circulation.
-The seamless toe design prevents blisters and irritation.
+These diabetic socks with seamless toe design prevent blisters and irritation.
 This product is available in different colors and length options.

 - Non-binding top